Xunnamius/black-flag-extensions/README.md

 ```

 Ideally, Black Flag would allow us to describe the relationship between `--lang`
-and `--version` _declaratively_, without having to drop down to imperative
+and its _suboption_ `--version` declaratively, without having to drop down to
-interactions with the yargs API like we did above.
+imperative interactions with the yargs API like we did above.

 This is the goal of the `subOptionOf` configuration key.
 Using `subOptionOf`,
 developers can take advantage of dynamic options without sweating the